 The Dead Romantics follows the story of Florence.
 A ghostwriter who can no longer write because she does not believe in love.
 But when the ghost of her new editor shows up, she starts to believe maybe she could love…except he’s a ghost.

 Read the full review here

 Overall, I really enjoyed this read.
 The chapters were short and easy to get through.
-The premise of this novel was perfect for September as it had ghosts intertwined with romance, and I haven’t read that before.
-To my surprise, I really enjoyed the family funeral home and it being Florence’s tie to her town.
-It was a plot point that I haven’t seen done before.
+The premise of this novel was perfect for September as it had ghosts intertwined with romance, and I hadn’t read that before.
+To my surprise, I really enjoyed the family funeral home and it is Florence’s tie to her town.
+It was a plot point that I hadn’t seen done before.
 Florence was a great character, too.
 She really carried this book.
 Her voice was strong and quirky, allowing me to relate to her.
-My favorite part about her was her internal monologue scenes, especially when she first sees Ben appear as a ghost!
-She was well-rounded too, and grew throughout the book.
+My favorite part about her was her internal monologue scenes, especially when she first saw Ben appear as a ghost!
+She was well-rounded too and grew throughout the book.

 Did you enjoy The Dead Romantics by Ashley Poston Book Review?

 Drop a comment or give this post an emoji!